daniel-akinyemi/daniel-akinyemi/README.md

 **`Digital Craftsman (Full Stack Developer)`**

-I am a third year Computer Science Student (In-view) at [Lagos State University](https://lasu.edu.ng/), Nigeria.
-Apart from that I am a Fullstack Developer with a focus on blockchain technology.
+I am a Fullstack Javascript Developer with a focus on building webapps and blockchain tech.

  **I am open to**: